Chris Terrill: Personal life

 In 1999 Terrill was engaged for a brief period to former glamour model Heather Mills.
 He proposed to her on a fishing boat whilst sailing up the Mekong River in Cambodia, where they were making a film about landmines.

 In 2009 Terrill married the BAFTA award-winning filmmaker Christine Hall.

 On 9 February 2013 Terrill received a full apology in open court from News UK for repeatedly hacking his phone in 2005/06.
 They also paid undisclosed but substantial damages plus costs.

-Terrill, who describes himself as a 'devout Atheist', is a dedicated animal advocate and activist.
-He is also an accomplished amateur athlete, specialising in ultra running and boxing.